singaround/songbook/songs/Mollymauk.md

 published: true
 wordsBy: Bob Watson
 tuneBy: Bob Watson
-chorusLine: 'Won’t you ride the wind and go, white seabird'
+chorusLine: Won’t you ride the wind and go, white seabird
 songLine: Oh the southern ocean is a lonely place
 tags:
   - song